 Monash Civil Engineering recently demonstrated how valuable it is as a partner to industry.

-The monitoring design was unique to each location depending on the bridge’s design and age.
+Monash Civil Engineers designed and installed real-time monitoring on each bridge, every design unique to each location depending on the bridge’s design and age.
 The monitoring systems were installed under the constraints of a fully operational road system including requirements for road closures on major freeways.

-The project was a major opportunity for highly-skilled Civil Engineering postgraduate students to apply their lab experience to the challenge the u-troughs presented.
+The project was a major opportunity for Monash’s highly-skilled Civil Engineering postgraduate students to apply their lab experiences to the challenge the u-troughs presented.
 Dr Colin Caprani said “these graduate engineers are adaptable and learn quickly on site.
 They are capable of using advanced technology to deliver on the client’s immediate needs”.

 “Their lab experience was vital to quickly verify field results, drawing on the theoretical work they had undertaken in the past”, he explains.

 By collaborating to safely transfer such large loads over sensitive structures, the Alliance were able to deliver the elevated rail faster to facilitate the removal of several level crossings in Melbourne’s southeast earlier than would have otherwise been possible if the u-trough beams had been constructed on-site in Frankston.